isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 &#9744;  <i><b>E) Registration and Pre-payment for On-Arrival COVID-19 Test [only for arrivals before 7 Jan 2022, 2359h]</b></i>

-Travellers who are fit for travel should <a href="https://safetravel.changiairport.com/#/" target="_blank">register and pay</a> for the on-arrival COVID-19 Polymerase Chain Reaction test (S$125) required of those aged 3 and above this calendar year.
-Without advance booking, travellers can expect delays in the administration of the test and departure from the checkpoint.
+<p style="line-height:1.35;">Travellers who are fit for travel should <a href="https://safetravel.changiairport.com/#/" target="_blank">register and pay</a> for the on-arrival COVID-19 Polymerase Chain Reaction test (S$125) required of those aged 3 and above this calendar year.
+Without advance booking, travellers can expect delays in the administration of the test and departure from the checkpoint.</p>

 &#9744;  <i><b>F) Installation of TraceTogether app</b></i>

-Travellers must install and activate <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a> mobile application on their mobile phones for contact tracing.
-Travellers aged 6 or below in this calendar year, and individuals who are unable to use a mobile device due to a certified disability/special need can obtain a <a href="/health/tt-for-travellers" target="_blank">TraceTogether token</a> after arrival in Singapore.
+<p style="line-height:1.35;">Travellers must install and activate <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a> mobile application on their mobile phones for contact tracing.
+Travellers aged 6 or below in this calendar year, and individuals who are unable to use a mobile device due to a certified disability/special need can obtain a <a href="/health/tt-for-travellers" target="_blank">TraceTogether token</a> after arrival in Singapore.</p>

 &#9744;  <i><b>G) Secure Accommodation for Stay-Home Notice</b></i>

-Travellers must complete their 10-day Stay Home Notice (SHN) at a declared accommodation, which includes:
+<p style="line-height:1.35;">Travellers must complete their 10-day Stay Home Notice (SHN) at a declared accommodation, which includes:</p>

 - Place of residence;
 - Serviced apartment; or